demisto/content/Packs/CVE_2021_44228/README.md

-This pack is part of the Rapid Breach Response pack.
+This pack is part of the [Rapid Breach Response](https://xsoar.pan.dev/marketplace/details/MajorBreachesInvestigationandResponse) pack.

 **Critical RCE Vulnerability: log4j - CVE-2021-44228** refers to a 0-day exploit in the popular Java logging library log4j2.

 On Dec.
 9, 2021, a remote code execution (RCE) vulnerability in Apache log4j 2 was identified being exploited in the wild.
 Public proof of concept (PoC) code was released and subsequent investigation revealed that exploitation was incredibly easy to perform.

-**Affected Version**

-Apache Log4j 2.x <= 2.15.0-rc1

-**This playbook should be trigger manually and includes the following tasks:**

-* Collect related known indicators from several sources.
-* Indicators and exploitation patterns hunting using PAN-OS, Cortex XDR and SIEM products.
-* Block indicators automatically or manually.

-**Mitigations:**

-* Apache official CVE-2021-44228 patch.
+This pack will provide you with a first response kit which includes:
+* Hunting
+* Remediation
-* Unit42 recommended mitigations.
+* Mitigations

 More information: